- Advanced Technology Meters

 Guidelines for Overhead to Underground Conversion

-- An interested neighborhood selects a neighborhood representative and outlines the project limits for a prospective overhead (OH) to underground (UG) utility conversion project.
+a) An interested neighborhood selects a neighborhood representative and outlines the project limits for a prospective OH to UG utility conversion project.
 The neighborhood representative contacts JEA to review the project boundary from a system feasibility standpoint.
 JEA contacts other utilities (AT&T, Comcast or other) to advise them of the preliminary project request.

-- The certified estimate will include costs to convert the basic utilities located within the right of way for each property or lot of record.
-The costs typically include conversion of individual services for telephone and cable utilities (where they are overhead) all the way to the structure.
-The costs do not include the costs to convert individual overhead services for electric service (see also FAQ 7).
-The certified costs for the basic utility conversion (lines in the public right of way) will be divided by the total number of benefiting properties to arrive at a cost per unit.
-The property owners then have another opportunity to review and agree with the certified costs and confirm their willingness to participate by signing a petition form for the certified costs per unit.
+The costs for the basic utility conversion (lines in the public right of way) will be divided by the total number of benefiting properties to arrive at a cost per unit.
+The property owners then have another opportunity to review and agree with the costs and confirm their willingness to participate by signing a petition form for the costs per unit.

-- Cost estimates and actual work for individual electric service conversions are the responsibility of individual property owners.
+h) Cost estimates and actual work for individual electric service conversions are the responsibility of individual property owners.
 The neighborhood representative may work with other neighborhood property owners to obtain cost estimates from private electricians to price and actually convert services.
-Various property owners may choose to use one or more electricians perform this work, with the decision and work directed by individual property owners.
+Various property owners may choose to use one or more electricians to do this work, with the decision and work directed by individual owners.

-- JEA will coordinate with AT&T, Comcast or other communication providers to obtain preliminary and certified cost estimate numbers.
+k) JEA will coordinate with AT&T, Comcast or other communication providers to obtain cost estimate numbers.
 These other utility estimates will usually include costs to convert all the way to individual structures.

-- Each neighborhood project will have a different cost per parcel or lot of record depending on the actual total project cost which is impacted by the number of properties included, the density or size of lots, number of utilities present (cable, telephone, electric), type of streetlights selected, amount of restoration required after project construction, etc.
+n) Each neighborhood project will have a different cost per parcel or lot of record depending on the actual total project cost which is impacted by the number of properties included, the density or size of lots, number of utilities present (cable, telephone, electric), type of streetlights selected, amount of restoration required after project construction.

 Contact JEA Project Outreach for more information about the program: